 Often much more expensive…because some of these companies mark numismatic coins up 90–100%!

 If you don’t believe that, try to buy and immediately sell a numismatic coin back to the same dealer.
-You will only get 50–80% of what you just paid—instantly losing most of your money because of the dealer’s markup.
+You will only get 50–80% of what you just paid—instantly losing a great deal of your money because of the dealer’s markup.

 With West Hills Capital, you can be sure we will never try to sell you numismatic coins that don’t fit your investment goals in order to line our own pockets.
 Our purpose is to help you protect your purchasing power by making the right decisions with your retirement portfolio.